BHX2/BottlenoseDB/README.md

 ```

 ###Arithmetic
 In order to describe slightly more complex patterns there is also syntax to carry out basic arithmetic operation (addition, subtraction, multiplication, and division).
 As described above, numbers can be applied as **States**.
 These values can be adjusted using `+`, `-`, `/`, or `*` followed by a number.
 Quantitative concepts can also be described using equations by encapsulating an arithmetic equation within `eq[` and `]`.
-Bottlenose dynamically assigns and updates these values (however both variables must already exist).
+BottlenoseDB dynamically assigns and updates these values (however both variables must already exist).
 ```
 eq[Whiskers.age = Henry.age + 2]
 Henry.age#14